Episode 265

 I got to go.

-i just i was getting a lot of phone calls you know he's he's got a very bad habit of drugs you know what was his drug of choice when he got when he was on it
+You know, he's got a very bad habit of drugs.
+You know, what was his drug of choice when he got when he was on that?

 Though he maintained a job somehow and looked and behaved relatively normally, Joseph's drug addiction got him into trouble numerous times for things like theft and possession.